ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/faq.md

 ### Indirect Address control (is available only in Dynamixel PRO and X series but its very useful!)
 To control multiple items in multiple dynamixel, and when you want to use **Sync Read and Write control** rather than **Bulk Read and Write control**, use this.
 Copy the buffer of targeted items to another address on the memory using **Normal Read and Write control**, then **Sync Read and Write control** them.

-## Questions?
+## I have a question.
+Where should I put it??
 - Any **questions** related with Dynamixel SDK are always welcomed.
-Just let me know at [ISSUES](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues)
+Just let me know at [ISSUES](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues).
-- For the other questions, including **Hardware-wise problems** on your Dynamixels, please contact to support@robotis.com
+- For the other questions, including **Hardware-wise problems** on your Dynamixels, please contact to `support@robotis.com` or use [ROBOTIS Forum](http://en.robotis.com/service/forum.php).
 - Join our **developer community** on the [RobotSource](https://community.robotsource.org/).